Skip to Content

 “Getting pregnant” may have taken you a while to plan for; So, any vaginal bleeding or tummy pain during pregnancy may get you quickly concerned.

-At 11 weeks of pregnancy, you are just around your second trimester, and in actual fact, it is not common that women will have a miscarriage during this time.
+At 11 weeks of pregnancy, you are near the end of your first trimester, and in actual fact, it is not common that women will have a miscarriage during this time.
+The risk is now much lower than in the very early weeks, but it is not zero.

 If you noticed pain in the lower part of your abdomen or experience mild to moderate vaginal bleeding, it’s normal you quickly want to check with your doctor if your baby is okay.